HOW TO USE THE ABS BRAKES

-ABS (Anti-lock Braking System) is a feature of every new car on the market since it has become a legal requirement for all car manufacturers.
-For those who are not familiar with the system, ABS uses electronics to optimise the braking system.
-Sensors on the wheel measure when the wheel is on the verge of locking up under braking.
-If a wheel does lock, hydraulic valves come into place to adjust braking and avoid the wheel from locking up and this allows the driver to maintain steering control and reduce the stopping distance even in harsh weather conditions.
+ABS uses electronics to optimise the braking system.
+Sensors on the wheel measure when it is on the verge of locking up under braking.
+If a wheel does lock, hydraulic valves come into place to prevent the wheel from locking up.
+The ABS pulses several times a second, allowing the driver to maintain steering control and reduce the stopping distance even in harsh weather conditions.

-The key benefit is that the system allows maximum braking power when applied and at the safe time the driver will be able to steer during braking to avoid collisions.
+The main benefit of ABS brakes is that the system allows for maximum braking power, while at the same time allowing you to be able to steer to avoid collisions.
+This is highly effective in adverse weather conditions, when cars are susceptible to skidding or aquaplaning.

-When the ABS system gets activated drivers will be able to tell because they will feel the braking system pulsing rapidly under their foot.
+When the ABS system gets activated, drivers will be able to tell because they will feel the braking system pulsing rapidly underneath their foot.